-At the end of the reporting period, in the view of the manufacturing business which continued to underperform, the directors of the Company conducted a review of the Group's right-of-use assets and determined that the recoverable amount of the right-of-use assets is lower than its carrying amount as at 30 June 2020, accordingly an impairment of RMB1,142,000 has been recognised in profit or loss for the year ended 30 June 2020.
+In 2020, in the view of the COVID-19 pandemic impact to the manufacturing business, the directors of the Company conducted a review of the Group's right-of-use assets and determined that the recoverable amount of the right-of-use assets is lower than its carrying amount as at 30 June 2020, accordingly an impairment of RMB1,142,000 has been recognised in profit or loss for the year ended 30 June 2020.
 The estimates of the recoverable amounts of right-of-use assets were determined based on value-in-use calculations using discounted cash projection at pre-tax discount rate of 18% per annum based on financial forecast approved by management.